Barcelona Barcelona

 ⭐ Best Activities

-Casa Batlló Admission Ticket with Intelligent Audio Guide – Explore Gaudí’s masterpiece at your own pace with skip-the-line access and an intelligent audio guide.
+• Tour: Casa Batlló Tour with Audio Guide – Explore Gaudí’s masterpiece at your own pace with skip-the-line access and an intelligent audio guide.
 Visit early to avoid crowds and take advantage of the lift for easy access to the roof.

 Casa Milà, also known as La Pedrera (The Stone Quarry), is another masterpiece by Antoni Gaudí that shouldn’t be missed.
 As I explored this apartment building, I was struck by its undulating stone facade and wrought-iron balconies, which give it an organic, almost living appearance.
 The building’s nickname comes from its resemblance to an open quarry.